maria-knigge/CSCI4502/src/README.md

 [json] : contains interactive map of police beats

+[prediction]: contains code to perform predictions on the dataset

-CrimeNotebook.ipynb : taken from notebook
+CrimeNotebook.ipynb : taken from notebook, includes relevant details about the dataset and how heat maps and graphs were created